-People who like adventure and travelling will surely find Kashmir to be an amazing travel destination in India.
-Yes, Kashmir has a plethora of vivid natural possibilities like lakes, glaciers, monasteries, meadows and whatnot.
-All you can expect from Kashmir is everything nice, fragrant and charming.
+People who like adventure and traveling will surely find Kashmir to be an amazing travel destination in India.
+Yes, Kashmir has a plethora of vivid natural possibilities like lakes, glaciers, monasteries, meadows, and whatnot.
+All you can expect from Kashmir is everything nice, fragrant, and charming.

 Generally, the best time to visit this gorgeous city is during the spring months of March to August.
 However, you may also visit after August also, until October when the weather is perfect, and flowers, as well as alpine meadows, blossom quite beautifully.
 The time between March to May is pleasantly warm.
 Between June and September, you can expect rainfall.
 During the month of November and February, the climate is frigid.
 The climate from October to November can be called pleasantly cold.